genadi1980/SoftUni/README.md

 # SoftUni
-All projects, tasks and exercises from Softuni on one place
+All projects, tasks and exercises from Softuni in one place